pashmaklang/pashmak/README.md

 - gotoif

 ### section
-this command gets a name of section as parameter like that examples. this is for declare the section
+this command gets name of section as parameter like above examples. this is for declare the section

 ### goto
 goto gets a name as section name and goto to that section.

 ### gotoif
-gotoif checks `mem` and if mem is True, will goto to wanted section. if not, do nothing and continue
+gotoif checks `mem` and if mem is True, will go to wanted section. if not, do nothing and continue

 look at this example: